malstrom72/QuickHashGen/README.md

 automatically pauses the search so you can resume with new parameters.

-Checkboxes mirror the CLI flags, letting you disallow multiplications, omit the length variable, toggle zero-termination handling, run an evaluation check, or switch to the `eval` engine when the environment permits it.
+Checkboxes mirror the CLI flags, letting you disallow multiplications, omit the length variable, toggle zero-termination handling, and (when in debug mode) optionally run an evaluation check or switch to the `eval` engine.

 ## License